famoser/FexCompiler/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/987fgimtc5rk546d?svg=true)](https://ci.appveyor.com/project/famoser/fexcompiler)
 [![codecov](https://codecov.io/gh/famoser/FexCompiler/branch/master/graph/badge.svg)](https://codecov.io/gh/famoser/FexCompiler)

-The FexCompiler processes .fex files to create various useful files like a printable pdf or a flash card collection.

-## Fex
-### Motivation
+Fex was created specifically to write summaries.
+Its setup helps you to structure content effectively and then allows to generate a printable .pdf and learning cards.

+It is awesome because:

+- (re-)structure content easily & fast
+- do it in the text editor of your choice
+- export it for printing or flash cards

-Fex was created specifically for fast creation of summaries in a text editor.
-There is no support for images, math or other non-text content to force the user to formulate out everything.
+There is no support for images, math or other non-text content; use your own words!

 ### Basic idea

+There are only two rules:

-The summary is broken down into concepts and their descriptions.
-You may create concepts which are described again as a collection of concepts.
-You may describe a concept on a single line (like `fex: a format to write summaries` or you may use multiple lines, and use tabs to define affiliation.
+- You may describe a concept on a single line (like `fex: a format to write summaries` or you may use multiple lines (indented by tabs).
+- You may do this recusively.

 For example:

 ```
-why you should use .fex:
+.fex:
-	your summaries are written faster than ever before
+	format to write summaries faster than ever before
-	various export formats are available
+	export formats:
+		.pdf to print your summary
+		.xlsx to import the concepts of your summary into a flash card service
 ```

-### Why fex is awesome
-- (re-)structuring of content is easy and fast to do.
-- faster to write than using word or latex
-- helps you to structure content effectively
-- helps you to explain a concept short and concise

 ### Export formats

 - **.pdf**: optimized for printing.

-As a side effect forces you to keep descriptions short as else the introduced line breaks look ugly
+if you use the file ending `.l.fex`, additionally:

-- **.json**: used it with https://github.com/famoser/FexFlashcards to memorize your summary with flash card functionality
+- **.json**: used it with https://github.com/famoser/FexFlashcards to memorize your summary with flash card functionality.
-- **.xlsx**: collection of your concepts so you can import then in a flash card service
+- **.xlsx**: collection of your concepts so you can import then in a flash card service.

-### Example
+### Real-World Example

 ```
 language concepts
 	enable and facilitate the application of core concepts